capacitor-community/fcm/README.md

 ## Notice

-This plugin is currently under active development and has not yet been published.
+> This plugin is currently under active development and has not yet been published.

 ## iOS

 - [x] subscribe to topic
+- [x] unsubscribe from topic
 - [ ] get token

 ## Android

 - [ ] subscribe to topic
+- [ ] unsubscribe from topic
 - [ ] get token

 ## Steps

-**Before all**
+**Important**

-I'm using a local build of capacitor, so you have to first change the capacitor's path at [podfile](https://github.com/stewwan/capacitor-fcm/blob/master/ios/Plugin/Podfile) of this plugin to reflect your needs
+For now I'm using a custom capacitor build (locally), so you have to change the path at [podfile](https://github.com/stewwan/capacitor-fcm/blob/master/ios/Plugin/Podfile).

 - git clone this repo
 - npm install